Kapatid/men-app/README.md

 # MEN-APP (MongoDB, ExpressJS, NodeJS)

-A simple template for a crud app that uses MongoDB as the server.
+A simple template for a crud app that uses MongoDB as the database.